Skip to main content

 Just a fun thing

 Not everything needs to be a production system.
-Sometimes the goal is to make something that makes people smile when they use it.
+Sometimes the whole point is making something that makes people smile when they use it.
 This does that.

 What Worked